Walter A. Davis Service Award

 Walter A Davis spent his career dedicated to educational opportunities and community development in many roles including: K-12 educator and school administrator; Superintendent of Schools in Bicknell – Go Bulldogs! – and later in Covington, Indiana; through the army where he was able to create schools for service-members and veterans; and finally at Vincennes University where after spending two short years, his leadership was recognized by the Board of Trustees and he was appointed President of Vincennes University, a post he held for 25 years.

-The Vincennes University Alumni Association is now accepting nominations for the 2021 Walter A. Davis Memorial Citation.
+The Vincennes University Alumni Association accepts nominations year round for Walter A. Davis Memorial Citation.
+For each year, the deadline is June 15 as the award is presented each Fall.
 If you know someone that has given outstanding service to our community and is a resident of the greater Vincennes area or a VU Alum please nominate them!

 PREVIOUS RECIPIENTS OF THE WALTER A DAVIS AWARD